 On February 28, 2025, the CFPB, Trans Union LLC, TransUnion Interactive, Inc. and Mr. Danaher, the former President of Consumer Interactive, filed a joint stipulation with the Court to voluntarily dismiss the lawsuit related to the 2017 Consent Order with prejudice, and the Court dismissed the lawsuit on March 21, 2025.
-During the three months ended March 31, 2025, we adjusted the \$56.0 million previously accrued for this matter to zero, as the loss is no longer probable.
-See Part I, Item 1, "Financial Information - Notes to Unaudited Consolidated Financial Statements," Note 15, "Contingencies" for additional information about this matter.
+During the first quarter of 2025, we adjusted the \$56.0 million previously accrued for this matter to zero, as the loss is no longer probable.
+See Part I, Item 1, "Financial Information - Notes to Unaudited Consolidated Financial Statements," Note 16, "Contingencies" for additional information about this matter.